Skip to content

 Using Shell History

 Most Command Line Shells have a built-in feature to record commands you've run.
 This is handy for two reasons: it keeps a record of what you've done, and it makes it super easy to repeat commands without retyping them.
-We'll focus on BASH here, since it's the most common shell in enterprise Linux.
+(Your shell remembers that gnarly find command so you don't have to. 🧠) We'll focus on BASH here, since it's the most common shell in enterprise Linux.

 To see your command history, just type: